SCOPE OF THIS CHAPTER

 It is consistent with the overarching HCC Performance and Management Development Scheme and meets the particular requirements of social care workers.

-This policy reflects the standards issued by the Health and Care Professions Council (HCPC).
+This policy reflects the standards issued by the Social Work England.

 2. The Objectives of Professional Supervision

 Professional supervision is a process in which the supervisor enables, guides and facilitates the social care worker's development and need for support, in meeting certain organisational, professional and personal objectives.
 This occurs during formal prearranged meetings and in less formal day to day case discussions, termed here as informal supervision.
 Development and support needs of supervisees should be addressed.
-The records of supervision should enable a child to understand the reason for provision of services if s/he accesses his/her file.
+The records of supervision should enable a child/young person to understand the reason for provision of services if they access their file.

 These objectives are:

-- To improve the quality of services to children and families and outcomes for children;
+- To improve the quality of services to children/young people and families and outcomes for children;

 - To ensure the supervisee is clear about roles and responsibilities;

-- To recognise the impact of what can be stressful work with children and families on the supervisee and agree ways to manage stress;
+- To recognise the impact of what can be stressful work with children/young people and families on the supervisee and agree ways to manage stress;

 - To debrief and offer support following significant events that have impacted on the supervisee;